0bfxgh0st/WiFi-Punkd/README.md

 # WiFi-Punkd

-WiFi-Punkd is an easy way to deploy a 'fake' access point
+WiFi-Punkd is an easy way to deploy a rogue access point
 Additionally a fake facebook login page template only for test purposes
 (Future features websites login portal plugin template to load)